risckaust/risc-documentations/docs/source/1-indoor-flight.rst

 It will prompt to enter password, if you use minimal image provided then it's **odroid**.

-We need to edit ``.bashrc`` file on ODROID as well.
+*  We need to edit ``.bashrc`` file on ODROID as well.

 .. code-block:: bash

 	nano .bashrc

-Add the following lines to the file.
+* Add the following lines to the end of the file.

 .. code-block:: bash

 	export ROS_MASTER_URI=http://192.168.0.119:11311
 	export ROS_HOSTNAME=192.168.0.116

-Alt+X, press Y, hit Enter.
+To save file, press Alt+X, press Y, hit Enter.
 Source the ``.bashrc`` file.

-Run on ODROID ``vrpn_client_ros`` as follows:
+* Run on ODROID ``vrpn_client_ros`` as follows (repeated here for your convenience):

 .. code-block:: bash

 	roslaunch vrpn_client_ros sample.launch server:=192.168.0.101

-Open another tab, log into ODROID again and run mavros:
+* Open another tab, log into ODROID again and run mavros:

 .. code-block:: bash

 	roslaunch mavros px4.launch fcu_url:=/dev/ttyUSB0:921600 gcs_url:=udp://@192.168.0.119:14550

-On PC in new terminal tab relay positions from mocap to mavros (assuming you are using **EKF2**).
+* On Linux PC open new tab, relay positions from mocap to mavros (assuming you are using **EKF2**).

 .. code-block:: bash

 	rosrun topic_tools relay /vrpn_client_node/<rigid_body_name>/pose /mavros/vision_pose/pose

-Modify ``setpoints_node.py`` file with code from `here <https://github.com/risckaust/risc-documentations/blob/master/src/real-flight/setpoints_node.py>`_.
+* Modify ``setpoints_node.py`` file with code from `here <https://github.com/risckaust/risc-documentations/blob/master/src/real-flight/setpoints_node.py>`_.

-Also add some changes to ``joystick_flight.launch`` file as provided `here <https://github.com/risckaust/risc-documentations/blob/master/src/real-flight/joystick_flight.launch>`_.
+* Also add some changes to ``joystick_flight.launch`` file as provided `here <https://github.com/risckaust/risc-documentations/blob/master/src/real-flight/joystick_flight.launch>`_.

 Make sure you give permissions to the joystick.

-Now run in a new terminal your launch file
+* Now run in a new terminal your launch file

 .. code-block:: bash

   roslaunch mypackage joystick_flight.launch

-Press the button #1 on the joystick, it will arm the quadcopter.
+* Press the button #1 on the joystick, it will arm the quadcopter.
 Pressing button #3 will switch quadcopter to OFFBOARD flight mode.
 It will takeoff and hover at 1m height.
 Control the joystick and enjoy your quadcopter flying.
 Button #3 will land the quadcopter.
 Now press button #11 to disarm it.